About Puymartin Castle

 The 13th century Château de Puymartin is a castle in the commune of Marquay, in the Dordogne département of France.

+Radulphe de Saint-Clar re-purchased it in 1450 and enlarged it.
 In the 16th century, Raymond de Saint-Clar defeated the Protestants during the French Wars of Religion.
 Under the name of Capitaine de Puymartin, he expelled the Huguenots from Sarlat.

 During the 18th century, Jean de Saint-Clar contended with his sister Suzanne for possession of the castle.
 Suzanne won and kept Puymartin.

 Château de Puymartin is listed as a monument historique by the French Ministry of Culture.
+Guided tours are available.